 Before you get started writing, please take a look at this simple list of criteria for articles on Strong Towns:

-Accessible to a general audience (i.e. free of highly-technical jargon and written in a way that a non-professional could understand and find interesting)
+Must be accessible to a general audience (i.e., free of highly-technical jargon and written in a way that a non-professional could understand and find interesting).

-Between 500-1800 words (Longer pieces may be accepted but would be broken into a multi-part series.)
+Must be between 500 and 1800 words.
+(Longer pieces may be accepted, but would be broken into a multi-part series.)

 We especially love hearing about the Strong Towns movement in action, so if you're a member of Strong Towns and you've been implementing our mission in your community, please tell us about it!
 Your community could end up being featured on our Success Stories page.

 Contact our Content Manager, John Pattison, to discuss a story idea or submit an article.
-You can email him at john [at] strongtowns [dot] org.
+You can email him at email@example.com.